 In this research we applied quantitative research using a survey method.
-The instrument used for this research was the questionnaire given in Appendix A. The questionnaire contains 15 questions.
-The role of the first group of three questions was to collect demographic data.
-The next six questions were designed to examine the participants' familiarity with different aspects of HPV.
-The last group of six questions was intended to collect data on intentions of parents to vaccinate their children.
+The instrument used for this research was questionnaire which is given in the Appendix A. The questionnaire contains 15 questions.
+First group of 3 questions served for collecting demographic data.
+The next 6 questions were designed to examine participant's familiarity with different aspects of HPV.
+The last group of 6 questions was intended to collect data on intentions of parents to vaccine their children.

-Data collection was performed using the online questionnaire, which was uploaded to Google Drive.
-The link to the questionnaire was forwarded to the parent sample, set to the active forums.
+Data collection has been performed using online questionnaire, which is uploaded to Google Drive.
+Link to the questionnaire is forwarded to the parent sample, set to the active forums.